dfsp-spirit/freesurferformats/README.md

 ## Installation

-### Recommended: install the stable version from CRAN
+### Recommended: Installing the stable version from CRAN

 The package is on [CRAN](https://CRAN.R-project.org/package=freesurferformats), so you can simply: